tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:hasUseCase
 - Preferred Label: has Use Case
-- Definition: Relates a Policy to a UseCase.
+- Definition: Relates a bdqffdq:Policy to a bdqffdq:UseCase.
 - Range [ owl:someValuesFrom bdqffdq:hasUseCase ]
-- Comments: Used by concepts in the DataQualityNeed category to describe the relationship between data quality Policies (ValidationPolicy, AmendmentPolicy, MeasurementPolicy) and an instance of a UseCase.
+- Comments: Used by concepts in the bdqffdq:DataQualityNeed category to describe the relationship between bdqffdq:Policies (bdqffdq:ValidationPolicy, bdqffdq:MeasurementPolicy, bdqffdq:AmendmentPolicy) and an instance of a bdqffdq:UseCase.

 ********************